-- For information regarding the Attendance strategy and policy development please contact the Headteacher, Mr David Forrester on: head.stoke.bishop.p@bristol-schools.uk - For any issues related to attendance on a day-to-day basis or attendance concerns please contact your child's classteacher on the email provided - Should you require more detailed support on attendance then you can contact our Attendance officer, Mrs Claire Woodman-Smith on: c.woodman-smith@bristol-schools.uk - First Day calling arrangements for when your child is not in school are as follows: If your child is going to be absent from school then all Parents /Carers are asked to contact the school by 9.30am on the first day of their absence: - by phoning the office on 0117 377 2173 where you can speak to a member of the Admin Team or leave a message if it is out of hours. - By completing the absence form on the Schoolzine app and submitting this to the school.
+- For information regarding the Attendance strategy and policy development please contact the Asst Headteacher, Mrs Vickie Melton on: vickie.melton@bristol-schools.uk - For any issues related to attendance on a day-to-day basis or attendance concerns please contact your child's classteacher on the email provided - Should you require more detailed support on attendance then you can contact our Attendance officer, Mrs Claire Woodman-Smith on: c.woodman-smith@bristol-schools.uk - First Day calling arrangements for when your child is not in school are as follows: If your child is going to be absent from school then all Parents /Carers are asked to contact the school by 9.30am on the first day of their absence: - by phoning the office on 0117 377 2173 where you can speak to a member of the Admin Team or leave a message if it is out of hours. - By completing the absence form on the Schoolzine app and submitting this to the school.